Catalogue

 If the paper only provides the B name then the script will convert to a J name using psrqpy as long as the PSR name starts with a B:

-Then move to the scripts subdirectory of the repository and run the command:
+Then move to the catalogue subdirectory (src/pulsar_spectra/catalogue_papers) of the repository and run the command:

-This will put a YAML file of the paper in pulsar_spectra/catalogue_papers/.
-You should then reinstall the software (python setup.py install) then run a spectral fit to confirm it worked.
+This will put a YAML file of the paper in src/pulsar_spectra/catalogue_papers/.
+You should then reinstall the software and run a spectral fit to confirm it worked.

 Catalogue standards for new paper